luizeboli/estate-explorer-wp/README.md

 I believe the idea of using WordPress as a headless CMS along with Gutenberg is to allow users to dynamically build their pages and then render those same blocks on the frontend.
 I didn't get around to implementing this functionality as I wanted to get the project done.

 Therefore, the block I created with Gutenberg was only meant to facilitate the filling of property information, such as metadata and taxonomies.
 Even so, I was able to learn a bit about the WordPress/Gutenberg APIs, such as hooks, stores, posts, taxonomies, etc.

+### Theme

+I used the [intentionally blank](https://wordpress.org/themes/intentionally-blank/) theme with a [child theme](./themes/child-blank/functions.php) to disable some of the default post links/menus on the interface.

+Later on, I realized that using this theme is unnecessary (in terms of a blank page) since I'm using the [Headless Mode](https://wordpress.org/plugins/headless-mode/) plugin, which automatically redirects requests to our frontend URL.